-The activities that give New Zealand its fame are expensive.
+The activities that give New Zealand its fame are expensive -but so worth it!
 There are ways to reduce costs though.
 For example, you can subscribe to the Groupon or BookMe pages.
 Or you can gather a group of people and get a special discount.

-These are the costs of some of the most “famous” activities:
+These are the costs of some of the most popular activities:

-Altitude activities, such as parachuting – Skydive – vary the costs in relation to the height/time of free fall.
+Altitude activities, such as parachuting – Skydive – vary the costs depending on the height/time of free fall.
 Prices range from $289 to $429.

 Canyon Swing is one of the most popular adrenaline activities in New Zealand for having the highest “swing” in the world.
-This costs about $210 NZD.
+This costs about $210.

-Depending on the height, the costs can range from $ 160 to almost $ 300.
+Depending on the height, costs can range from $ 160 to almost $ 300.

-If you have to rent clothes, board, etc; it will come up to about $50 – $70 NZD more.
+If you have to rent clothes, board, etc; it will come up to about $50 – $70 more.

 The cost of a helicopter flight in New Zealand would be around $300.